divyanshisinghsk/ANRTS/README.md

 # ANRTS
-Aadhi Nadi River Tracking System is a student project tracking various parameters in waterbodies and displaying them in an ap
+Aadhi Nadi River Tracking System is a student project tracking various parameters in waterbodies and displaying them in an app